vaibhavchoudhary03/4Paws/README.md

-# 4Paws - Animal Shelter Management System
+# Kirby - Animal Shelter Management System

 A production-ready, multi-tenant web application for U.S. animal shelters and foster-based rescues.
 Built with modern web technologies for speed, reliability, and ease of use.